enspiral-dev-academy/curator/README.md

 curator build .
 ```

-- will build all currently available languages
+- will build ruby and c#